PANZERKAMPFWAGEN 205 PORSCHE

 The Maus took too long to produce from the drawing board to a finished product.
 By the time it was ready to go into full production the war was nearly at an end.
 Germany and its tank production in the Second World War was too full of changes and upgrading of 'best sellers' like the Tiger I.

-If the Germans had just stuck to one great design and mass produced it like the highly successful Russian T-34, then they might have been more successful.
-Below is shown a Russian T-34, of which around fiftyfive thousand were produced.
+If the Germans had just stuck to one great design and mass produced it like the Russians did with their highly successful T-34, then they might have been more superior in battle.
+After all, all wars are wars of attrition and 55,000 T-34's are going to beat 1000 Tigers.

-The Russians stuck to one basic tank design, the T-34, and ended up making a staggering fifty five thousand of them by 1945.
-All the spares for T-34's were one hundred percent interchangeable with every other T-34 made.
+The Russians basically stuck to 3 of 4 basic tank designs, and all the spares for T-34's for example were 100% percent interchangeable with every other T-34 that was made.
 Unlike the Germans who could not get spare parts for obsolete three month old tanks because they made so many different types and variants, always upgrading specifications and modernising already proven designs.

-There were in fact only two prototype Maus tanks ever built to completion and the sole surviving tank is now as stated earlier situated in the Russian Tank Museum at Kubinka.
-The other tank was blown up by the Germans at Kummersdorf as Russians were advancing.
-Below a squad of Russian soldiers inspect the destroyed Maus tank.
+There were in fact only two prototype Maus tanks ever built to full completion and the sole surviving tank is now, as stated, situated in the Russian Tank Museum at Kubinka.
+The other tank was destroyed by the Germans at Kummersdorf as Russians were advancing.
+Below a squad of Russian soldiers inspect the Maus tank.

 Below, this Maus wasn't so lucky, The Germans had packed explosives inside it which were then detonated, subsequently blowing it up.

 This measure was taken to stop it being captured by the Russians.
-The dove-tail weld where the armor plates were keyed in down the front of the slanted glacis plate is quite visible in this photo.
+The dove-tail weld where the armor plates were keyed in down the front of the slanted glacis plate are quite visible in the above photo.

 A clever model maker by the name of Hideki Shimawaki has duplicated the scene from the above photo and created a rather interesteing diarama depicting the destruction of the Maus....as seen below.